UkoeHB/cobweb_book/src/rust_cobweb.md

 }
 ```

-We have changed `spawn_scene_simple` to be `spawn_scene_and_edit`.
+We have changed `spawn_scene_simple` to `spawn_scene`.

-When we load `"main_scene"` in the cob file, we automatically load all the child nodes recursively.
-The second argument is a closure where we can use `scene_handle` similar to commands along with extension methods provided by cobweb.
+When we load `"main_scene"` from the cob file, we automatically load all the child nodes recursively.
+The second argument is a closure where we can use `scene_handle`, which is similar to commands and has extension methods provided by cobweb.

 Inside the closure we call `get(cell::text)` which is basically a path syntax to go straight to the text node.
 It also possible to call `edit` on `"cell"` then call `update_text` inside the resulting closure.